hoya012/awesome-anomaly-detection/README.md

 *Last updated: 2018/8/29*

 ## What is anomaly detection?
 Anomaly detection is a technique used to identify unusual patterns that do not conform to expected behavior, called outliers.

-In General, anomaly detection is also called `Novelty detection` or `Outlier detection`, `Forgery detection`, `One class classification`, `One class segmentation` and `Out-of-distribution detection`.
+In general, Anomaly detection is also called `Novelty Detection` or `Outlier Detection`, `Forgery Detection`, `One Class Classification`, `One Class Segmentation` and `Out-of-distribution Detection`.

 Each term has slightly different meanings.
-Mostly, on the assumption that you do not have unusual data, this problem is especially called `One class classification`, `One class segmentation`.
+Mostly, on the assumption that you do not have unusual data, this problem is especially called `One Class Classification`, `One Class Segmentation`.

+Also, there are two types of target data. (`time-series data`, and `image data`)

 ## Table of Contents